Diseases, Internal Parasites and Deworming, Shelter and Rescue Resources

 How is Cryptosporidium Treated in Dogs?

 Once Crypto has been confirmed, put Tylan powder (¼ tsp/gallon water) in the water for two weeks after weaning.
 It is best to block the nipple water and use bottles for the weaned babies.
 Bottles have always been a preference for small breed babies as it is easy to see how much they drink.
 You can medicate 10 mg per pound twice a day in food but you must be sure everyone gets their share!
 In tiny breeds, mixing Tylan powder in yogurt has been used effectively.
 This is great with a litter of three but difficult with a litter of eight.
+Using Breeder’s Edge Puppy Lyte or Kitten Lyte can aid in masking the bitter taste and keeping the puppies and kittens well-hydrated during treatment

 Is Cryptosporidiosis Contagious in Dogs?